Frontpoint Security ReviewBy - 04/12/2018

 Frontpoint Doorbell Camera

 The smart doorbell will replace your existing doorbell.
 It has a motion sensor, can live stream in 1080p FHD, and offers two-way audio.
-Like most of the other cameras, it requires Wi-Fi and the Ultimate Plan.
+Like the other cameras, it requires Wi-Fi and the Ultimate Plan.
 With that, the doorbell will have access to cloud storage.

 What makes a doorbell camera so great is that it can record using two triggers.
 It can record if motion is detected and it can record when someone rings your doorbell.
 While it is only capable of sending a push notification if an event occurs, it does have its own tone (doorbell chime) to help set the notifications apart from the countless other notifications you probably receive every day.
 Also, recorded footage is accessed through the Alarm.com app, but the clips are kept on the doorbell tab, which is separate from the video tab, making it easier to distinguish between event types.

 Side note, if you also own a smart lock, you can unlock it from your doorbell screen.
-You can also disarm your security system even when your in the middle of a call.
+You can also disarm your security system even when you’re in the middle of a call.
 After the call, you’ll be given the option to re-lock your door.

 - Motion Sensor

 - Live Streaming